knutsoned/bevy_lazy_signals/README.md

 # bevy_lazy_signals

-Primitives and examples for integrating bevy_ecs with signals.
+Primitives and examples for implementing a lazy kind of reactive signals for Bevy.

 ## [Rationale](rationale.md)